-Photos are kept in folders by group found at the top of the page based on session and date.
+Photos are kept in folders by session and date found at the top of the page.
 You can even purchase printed or downloaded digital pictures!
 There is no cost to preview photos; however in order to download or print the photo at a high quality, you must pay a fee.

 How do I send an e-letter (one way email) to my camper?

 Simply sign in and click on the Email button.
 Your camper’s name should appear.
 Type your message and hit the Send button.

 Emails are printed every day (except Shabbat) at 3:00 pm.
 Any emails sent after 3:00 pm will be delivered to your camper the following day.
 All e-letters to campers are covered in the camp tuition.

 How do I receive letters from my camper?